apache/beam/learning/prompts/code-generation/09_io_avro.md

   logging.getLogger().setLevel(logging.INFO)
   run()
 ```
-`ReadAvroOptions` class is used to define a command line argument `--path` that specifies the path to the Avro file.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) for a requred `path` argument.
+The `ReadAvroOptions` class is used to define the command-line argument `--path`, which specifies the path to the Avro file.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) for the required `path` argument.

-Beam pipeline is created using the `ReadAvroOptions` class and the [ReadFromAvro](https://beam.apache.org/releases/pydoc/current/apache_beam.io.avroio.html#apache_beam.io.avroio.ReadFromAvro) transform is used to read data from the Avro file.
+A Beam pipeline is created using the `ReadAvroOptions` class and the [ReadFromAvro transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.avroio.html#apache_beam.io.avroio.ReadFromAvro) is used to read data from the Avro file.